 4. Sickle Cell Anemia

-Sickle Cell Anemia is a painful, rare, chronic condition that has gained a lot of attention in the recent years.
+Sickle Cell Anemia is a painful, rare, chronic condition that has gained a lot of attention in recent years.
 Those with sickle cell anemia possess red blood cells that are shaped like a sickle or crescent.
 These types of red blood cells die quickly, leaving patients with a mass absence of red blood cells in their bodies.
 Those with sickle cell anemia may experience pain in the joints or chest, a lack of oxygen in the body, dizziness, and fatigue.
 This disease is treatable, however, it has unfortunately claimed several lives.

 RELATED ARTICLE: DIY Magnesium Water Recipe for Headaches and Muscle Pain